Budget

 The official Visit Rwanda booking surface makes the important distinction here: tourism services and permits can be booked through the public platform, and a full price list lives inside that system rather than on one flat public page.
 That is a good reminder that accommodation and vehicle costs vary by comfort level, season, and whether you are booking direct pieces or asking an operator to package the route.

 Official transport guidance also says Rwanda is most conveniently travelled by car, with tour operators able to arrange a vehicle with driver.
-Helicopter transfers exist through Akagera Aviation, but those belong to a premium transport layer rather than to a normal Rwanda budget.
-In practice, the right budgeting move is to decide first whether you are buying a self-assembled editorial route or a more managed packaged trip.
+Helicopter transfers exist through Akagera Aviation, but those belong to a premium option rather than to a normal Rwanda budget.
+In practice, it helps to decide early whether you want to piece the trip together yourself or buy a more managed package.

 • Do not invent a single 'Rwanda hotel cost' number because Kigali, Musanze, Lake Kivu, and Nyungwe serve different trip types.